rhenning/terrajux/README.md

 `terrajux` is primarily aimed at site reliability and infrastructure engineers managing systems built from nested terraform modules spread across many repositories.

-it is maintained by [rich henning](https://github.com/rhenning), a software engineer living and working in philadelphia.
+it is maintained primarily by [rich henning](https://github.com/rhenning), a software engineer living and working in philadelphia.

+[@mdb](https://github.com/mdb) also contributes to this project and created [terrajux-action](https://github.com/mdb/terrajux-action), which facilitates the use of `terrajux` in a [GitHub Actions](https://github.com/features/actions) workflow.

 ## why "terrajux"?